fmbla/spamassassin-concepts/README.md

 ##Installation

  - Download zip / Clone repo
- - Move to Concepts.pm, Concepts.cf and Concepts.pre to spamassassin location
+ - Move to contents to spamassassin location
 	 - Usually /etc/mail/spamassassin or /etc/spamassassin
- - Move concepts directory to a directory readable by spamassassin
  - Update Concepts.cf with correct path to the concepts directory
  - Do the test as below
  - Make sure [Bayes](https://wiki.apache.org/spamassassin/BayesFaq) is enabled
  - Restart Spamassassin